shisui04-rgb/Sign-in-webpage/README.md

 Password: demo123
 Social Login:

-Click on the Google or GitHub buttons to simulate social login (currently not functional).
+Click on the Google buttons to simulate social login (currently not functional).
 Form Interaction:

 Fill in the email and password fields.